rendall/icebreakers/QUESTIONS.md

   * Tell us a book or movie or video you've read or seen lately and which you would recommend?
 Why?
   * What was the worst travel experience of your life?
   * Do you play any musical instrument, and which?
   * Do you watch Netflix shows?
-What's your best?Childhood
+What's your best?
   * What is your most memorable childhood story?
   * What was your best cartoon as a child?
   * Tell us what's your hero as a child.
 Why was he/she your hero?